 Leading Signalman Peter Lamb, Royal Navy.
 He died of wounds at Home on 1st June 1916 and is buried in Tweedmouth Cemetery.
-He had served at H.M.S.Victory which was a Shore Base in the Portsmouth area used in the training of recruits.
-He had suffered his wounds aboard H.M.S. ” Birmingham ” at the Battle of Heligoland.
+He had served at H.M.S.
+“Victory” which was a Shore Base in the Portsmouth area used in the training of recruits.
+He was a Regular and had suffered his wounds aboard H.M.S. ” Birmingham ” on the 28th August 1914 at the Battle of Heligoland Bight where three German light cruisers, a destroyer and two torpedo boats were sunk.
 The ship was a Town Class light cruiser of 5,440 tons and a crew of 433.
-She sank U-15 on 9th August 1914 and as well as Heligoland she took part in the Battles of Dogger Bank in January 1915 and Jutland on May31st/1st June 1916.
+She sank U-15 on 9th August 1914 and as well as Heligoland she took part in the Battles of Dogger Bank in January 1915 and Jutland on May31st/1st June 1916. ” Birmingham” is pictured below.